mateuszgabor/gans/README.md

 # Setup

 This repository contains a script for training Generative Adversarial Networks (GANs) on the CelebA dataset using PyTorch.
 The script allows flexibility in choosing different network architectures, configuring hyperparameters, and saving training progress.
-Currently, is is possible of training three GANs models: DCGAN, DCGAN with spectral normalization, and DCGAN with self-attention.
-Those models are inspired on the following paper [paper 1](https://arxiv.org/abs/1511.06434), [paper 2](https://arxiv.org/abs/1802.05957), [paper 3](https://arxiv.org/abs/1805.08318).
+Currently, is is possible of training three GANs models: DCGAN, DCGAN with spectral normalization, DCGAN with spectral normalization and dropout on discriminator and GELU activation functions in Generator, and DCGAN with self-attention.
+Those models are inspired on the following papers [paper 1](https://arxiv.org/abs/1511.06434), [paper 2](https://arxiv.org/abs/1802.05957), [paper 3](https://arxiv.org/abs/1805.08318).

 ## Prerequisites